GPS/GNSS Data Access Methods

 Command line tools

-- Using one of these script tools, or wget you can loop through a list of data file URLs to download the files directly from our HTTPS data file server (See File Server examples for obtaining a list of file URLs).
+[Zip Archive], can loop through a list of data file URLs to download the files directly from our HTTPS data file server (See Data Access Notebooks and File access examples for obtaining a list of file URLs).

 - To use the script, simply run sh download_data.sh